aiko-kami/panda-server/README.md

 ## 🐣 Presentation

-Panda Server is the backend part of Sheepy, a collaborative platform for projects creation and tracking.
+Panda Server is the backend part of Make It, a collaborative platform for projects creation and tracking.

 ![Logo](https://github.com/aiko-kami/panda-server/blob/master/docs/logo%20New_Panda_server_Sheepy_blue.png?raw=true)

-Our mission in Sheepy: Help you bring your projects to life!
+Our mission in Make It: Help you bring your projects to life!

 You have brilliant project ideas but don't know where to find the right talents to bring it to life?
 Or perhaps you're a skilled individual eager to contribute to exciting projects but struggle to find the right opportunities?

-Sheepy is designed to connect passionate skilled individuals with groundbreaking project ideas.
-Whether you're a creative artist, a tech wizard, a culinary enthusiast, an aspiring entrepreneur, or a seasoned professional in any field, Sheepy provides you with the community and tools you need to turn your vision into reality.
+Make It is designed to connect passionate skilled individuals with groundbreaking project ideas.
+Whether you're a creative artist, a tech wizard, a culinary enthusiast, an aspiring entrepreneur, or a seasoned professional in any field, Make It provides you with the community and tools you need to turn your vision into reality.

 **What is a project?**